 Mattias: Well, I think it helps tremendously to get the shared picture about what is happening, where do we have our challenges.
-I think that is totally key and of course a Kanban board can be one way to visualize this, to get this attention.
-But it's seeing the same thing that is the first crucial step to focus efforts later on.
+I think that is totally key and of course, a Kanban board can be one way to visualize this, to get this attention.
+But it sees the same thing that is the first crucial step to focus efforts later on.

 Joe: Are you still an advocate of using Scrum, and when do you use Scrum over Kanban and vice versa, if you are?

 Mattias: Well, both are tools which you can use, I mean there are situations where Scrum is definitely a superb tool and Kanban as well.
 Scrum primarily has been used to get the teams working, to get the time boxing working.
-Kanban is a bit easier to use, maybe across the value stream because it has less rules that tells you how you have to work with it, you can adapt it to fit the full value stream.
+Kanban is a bit easier to use, maybe across the value stream because it has fewer rules that tell you how you have to work with it, you can adapt it to fit the full value stream.
 For example, you can choose how many times you have a stand up, there's a lot more flexibility in designing the process, so for cross-teams, for cross-multiple functions, Kanban seems simpler to start with.
-Scrum Podcast Transcription
+Scrum seems simpler to start with to get working teams on a local level.
+After some time, you might end up working in the same ways, just different starting points